oliviaweng/acaweb/content/projects.md

 For certain classification tasks though, a network's skip connections are needed for the network to learn but not necessary for inference after convergence.
 We introduce *Tailor*, a fine-tuning/retraining method that alters skip connections in a fully-trained network to reduce their hardware cost.

+## Pentimento: Data Remanence in Cloud FPGAs
+[ASPLOS'24][8]

+Remote attackers can recover "FPGA pentimento"---long-removed data belonging to a prior user or proprietary design image on a cloud FPGA.
+Just as a pentimento of a painting can be exposed by infrared imaging, FPGA pentimentos can be exposed by signal timing sensors.
+The data constituting an FPGA pentimento is imprinted on the device through bias temperature instability effects on the underlying transistors.
+Measuring this degradation using a time-to-digital converter allows an attacker to (1) extract proprietary details or keys from an encrypted FPGA design image available on the AWS marketplace and (2) recover information from a previous user of a cloud-FPGA.

 ## Maximizing Channel Capacity in Time-to-Digital Converters
 [FCCM'21][2], [FPGA'23][4]